bittukumars/Tata_Virtual_intern/README.md

 #### Background and Context

-As part of this task, you'll provide visuals for the metrics requested by the CEO and CMO.
+As part of this task, i'll provide visuals for the metrics requested by the CEO and CMO.
 The challenge is to choose the most suitable visual representation for each scenario to avoid conveying incorrect messages or decisions.
 The senior management aims to understand the business's performance and identify growth opportunities.

 #### Key Deliverable